LET’S GET STARTED

 2. Join Interesting Business Groups

-There are a ton of business groups out there that specialize in networking.
-Meetup.com, for example, is a great way to find groups of people who share your interests.
-In this case, the interest is venture capital investments.
+There are a ton of business groups out there that specialize in venture capital networking.
+Meetup.com, for example, is a great way to find groups of VCs and angel investors.

 You can also check out the business groups on LinkedIn.
 The business social media website is flush with user-run groups in almost every industry and interest.
 And of course, one of these interests is venture capital investments.